 “We were delighted with the quality of the stallholders who came,” she said.
 “Most of them did extremely well.
 We were thrilled to bits with how the gazebos looked – thanks to the Hammermen for putting those up.”

 “It’s a tremendous amount of work,” added Tommy, “setting up the stalls for one day, and then taking them down before midnight.
 The pop-up gazebos aren’t that easy to pop up.
 We are lacking volunteers.”

-The streets also came alive with dancing from Kick The Cat and the Selkirk Country Dancers, and music from Matt Seattle, Carlenjig, Riddell Fiddles, The Bogie’s Close Stompers, The Beggar Girls, Gael Force, High Line, and Borders duo Carly Bain and Graeme Armstrong.
+The streets also came alive with dancing from Kick The Cat and the Selkirk Country Dancers, and music from Matt Seattle, Carlenjig, Selkirk Flute Band, Riddell Fiddles, The Bogie’s Close Stompers, The Beggar Girls, Gael Force, the United Church Carol Singers, Selkirk Silver Band, Langholm Folk, High Line Fiddlers, and Borders duo Carly Bain and Graeme Armstrong.

-Understandably, with the new one-day format, committee members said there were a few lessons to be learnt for next year.
+Understandably, with the new one-day format, committee members said there were a few lessons to be learned for next year.

-“There were some teething problems that will be attended to in years to come,” admitted secretary Dick Marks.
+“There were some teething problems that will be attended to in years to come,” admitted Dick.